 $635,000 median home value / $54,514 median household income = 11.6 times

-4) Natural Resources / Cash Injected into Baseline Economy
+4) Natural Resources / Cash Injected into the Baseline Economy

 Every town needs something that draws outside cash into the community.
 Economist Richard Maybury calls the injection of cash into a community a “cone:” “Conventional wisdom says that when the government expands the money supply, the money descends on the economy in a uniform blanket.
-This is wrong, the money is injected into specific locations causing hot spots or cones.”
+This doesn't seem right, the money is injected into specific locations causing hot spots or cones.”
 Excerpt from The Clipper Ship Strategy by economist Richard Maybury: www.RichardMaybury.com.
-Examples of cones: recipients of federal stimulus packages, natural resources (oil wells), destination tourist attractions (Disneyland), agricultural exports (Napa Valley).
+Examples of cones: are recipients of federal stimulus packages, natural resources (oil wells), destination tourist attractions (Disneyland), and agricultural exports (Napa Valley).
 Cones draw money into the community.

-Every city needs firefighters, nurses, librarians, waiters and waitresses, but these support and service occupations exist to serve a local population; they do not import fresh cash into a local economy.
-They service the cones, but do not create them.
+Every city needs firefighters, nurses, librarians, waiters, and waitresses, but these support and service occupations exist to serve the local population; they do not import fresh cash into the local economy.
+They service the cones but do not create them.
 Without a natural resource or commodity to import cash into a local economy, the service and support jobs will quickly dry up.
 Service and support jobs recycle money between themselves, but a large percentage of what these workers spend leaves the local economy in the form of food and clothing imports, taxes, traveling abroad, etc.

 I’m sure you can name quite a few single-cone towns where the sole employer is a military base, college, or steel mill and every other job exists to serve the population of that baseline employer.
 The housing values of those ‘one horse’ towns are tied entirely to the success of a single industry which is never a good environment for your real estate investments.